 - Brainworks: Students in this group have problems in relating to others because of neurocognitive deficits in their ability to process energy and information.
 As a result they often struggle to develop reciprocal, emotionally connected (“attuned”) relationships, have poor social communication and/or rigid and reactionary thinking patterns.
 This group is used to address these deficits by helping them enhance their basic social and conversational skills (i.e., eye contact, voice tone, body language, non-verbal cues and clues, manners etc.), develop their sense of body boundaries, recognize and regulate their feelings, improve self advocacy, and increase flexible thinking and healthy problem solving.
 Students in this group also learn proper grooming and hygiene, skills to ease transitions and change, and improve organization and time management.

-- Addictions: The addictions track addresses drugs and alcohol as well as other addictive behaviors such as computer, gaming, pornography, cutting, sexual preoccupation and eating disorders.
-Gateway utilizes a holistic evidenced-based, developmental approach integrating aspects of AA, rational recovery, The Four Agreements, and core beliefs models.
-The model is individualized for each youth to make certain he connects to concepts that will ensure his sobriety.
-Gateway clinicians assist each young man to discover how the core beliefs he holds as "real" either support a life of authenticity, sobriety, acceptance and freedom, or perpetuate sadness, loneliness and the distortions of addiction.
-Relapse prevention strategies are developed, tested and refined.
-And mentoring and sponsoring are established.
+- iBalance: The iBalance group addresses all types of students' past behavioral addictions and avoidant coping methods such as excessive screen time, video gaming, pornography, mild experimentation with drugs or alcohol, cutting, sexual preoccupation and eating disorders.
+Gateway utilizes a holistic evidenced-based, developmental approach integrating aspects of mind-body awareness and research on the brain.
+The model is individualized for each youth to make certain he connects to concepts that will ensure his increased awareness, self regulation and enhanced healthy coping skills.
+Gateway clinicians assist each young man to discover how the core beliefs he holds as "real" either support a life of authenticity, acceptance, self responsibility and freedom, or perpetuate sadness, loneliness and thus, a greater need for disconnection, escape and the addictive behavior.

 At the helm of the therapy team is our on-site Board-Certified Child and Adolescent Psychiatrist, Dr. Arden Weintraub, M.D.
 Dr. Weintraub, (who prefers to be called "Arden") has spent his career helping youth overcome anxiety, depression, ADHD, oppositional behaviors, and family problems.
 Arden works at Gateway three to four days a week—much more psychiatric time than most residential treatment programs offer.
 He not only meets individually with the students and consults with parents but also meets weekly with the therapists in clinical staffings.